1979 Indianapolis 500

 The high tensions and technical squabbles during the month attracted considerable negative criticism from sports writers and media.
-The race itself, however, was competitive and entertaining, and completed without major incident or controversy.
+The race itself, however, was competitive and entertaining, and completed without major incident or further controversy.

 Among those in attendance was former president Gerald Ford.
 Ford also served as the grand marshal of the 500 Festival Parade.
-The 1979 race is also notable in that it was the first to utilize the "pack-up" rule during caution periods, eliminating the virtual safety car rules ("Electro-PACER") used from 1972 to 1978.
-The pace car, which started the race, would now lead the field under the yellow flag.
+The 1979 race is also notable in that it was the first to utilize the "pack-up" rule during caution periods, eliminating the then-primitive virtual safety car rules ("Electro-PACER") used from 1972 to 1978.
+On the onset of a caution period, the pace car would now pick up the leader and lead the field under the yellow flag at reduced speed.
+The remainder of the cars would "pack-up" or "bunch up" behind the leader.